 Perhaps, more than any other qualifying factor, it is this requirement that prospective borrowers use to mistakenly disqualify themselves from a USDA Rural Development Loan.
 But the USDA defines “rural” areas as any community, city, or town with 50,000 or fewer residents, according to the 2010 US.
 Census.
 This in turn represents approximately 97% of America’s geographical area.
 Based on this, many prospective borrowers who live just outside of large metropolitan areas, who might believe they are ineligible, may qualify for a rural development loan.

 And there’s more.

-Eligible borrowers may also include businesses headquartered in larger cities with populations of more than 50,000, if the project being funded is in a qualifying community.
-This could potentially apply to large public companies, franchises and other types of businesses.
+Eligible borrowers may also include businesses headquartered in larger cities with populations of more than 50,000 if the project being funded is in a qualifying community.
+This potentially could apply to large public companies, franchises, and other types of businesses.

 But there’s no need to guess.
 You can use North Avenue Capital’s interactive map to see if your business qualifies in seconds.
-Simply click the link, plug in your address, and see if you might be eligible for a OneRD loan.
+Simply click the link, plug in your address, and see if you might be eligible for a OneRD Loan.

 Based in Ponte Vedra, Florida with offices in Northeast Florida, Nevada, Arkansas, Georgia, Tennessee, and Texas, North Avenue Capital is a deeply experienced direct lender that works with partners in all 50 states to facilitate USDA Rural Development Loans.
 We are America’s USDA Business & Industry Loan Lender and were awarded the Top 30% of the INC. 5000 list.
 If you are looking for funding to get your rural business up and running or to support and grow existing operations, we invite you to contact us by sending an email to [email protected], calling (904) 265-9249 or using this form.
 We can answer all your questions about the OneRD Loan program and help you confirm your eligibility.